aimeos/aimeos-docs/src/admin/jqadm/create-subparts.md

 }
 ```

-You should always wrap the operations into a transation.
-This avoids saving records partitially and improves performance because the data is only synced once to the storage.
+You should always wrap the operations into a transaction.
+This avoids saving records partially and improves performance because the data is only synced once to the storage.

 Fetch the related items first so you know which records are currently associated to the item.
-Then, loop over the data sent by the browser and retreive the ID if there's any so we know we have to update or create the item.
+Then, loop over the data sent by the browser and retrieve the ID if there's any, so we know we have to update or create the item.
 Now, you can use `get()` to return the item if there's already one in `$items` or create a new one if not.
 Use `fromArray()` to populate the item with the new data and set the property by which you know the record belongs to the item from the main panel (here: `setParentId()`).

 Store the updated item in a separate list because now you remove the item from the original `$items` map.
 Thus, you can then delete all left over items because they have been removed by the editor and are not part of the data sent by the browser any more.
 Save the updated/created items and commit the transation.